Work with interactive mapping tools from across the Census Bureau.

 See what's coming up in releases and reports.

-Although every effort is made in all phases of collection, processing, and tabulation to minimize errors, the survey is subject to nonsampling errors such as the inability to obtain data for every variable for all units in the sample, inaccuracies in classification, response errors, misinterpretation of questions, mistakes in keying and coding, and coverage errors.
+Although every effort is made in all phases of collection, processing, and tabulation to minimize errors, the survey is subject to nonsampling error, such as the inability to obtain data for every variable for all units, inaccuracies in classification, mistakes in keying and coding, and coverage errors.

 Overall Unit Response Rate

-The overall response rate to the 2012 Census of Governments: Finance - Survey of Public Pensions: State- and Locally-Administered Defined Benefit Data was 74.0 percent.
+The unit response rate for the 2013 Annual Survey of Public Pensions: State- and Locally-Administered Defined Benefit Data was 100.0 percent.
 The response rate was calculated as the number of responses received divided by the number of parent governments mailed minus the number of governments that were determined to be out of scope.

 Total Quantity Response Rate

-For further information, please refer to the 2012 Census of Governments: Finance – Survey of Public Pensions: State- and Locally-Administered Defined Benefit Data 2012 Survey Methodology [PDF, 124KB]
+For further information, please refer to the 2013 Annual Survey of Public Pensions: State- and Locally-Administered Defined Benefit Data 2013 Survey Methodology [PDF, 26KB]